Paulus13/SE_systemd/README.md

 iptables -A FORWARD -o tap_se0 -j ACCEPT;

-Incoming traffic on control ports and ports for IPsec operation is also allowed here.
+Incoming traffic on control ports and ports for IPsec protocol is also allowed here.
 The ens3 interface in the MASQUERADE line is specified for example, it needs to be changed to the current one.